 Margaret Fitzpatrick is a qualified and experienced artist.

-Margaret began her professional career as a freelance Heraldic Artist and Calligrapher and examples of her work hang in St George’s Chapel Windsor, in Westminster Abbey and in the Inns of Court.
-Since the 1990s Margaret has focused on Botanical Illustration and has had work hung in many exhibitions and galleries.
+Margaret began her professional career as a freelance Heraldic Artist and Calligrapher and examples of her heraldic work hang in St George’s Chapel Windsor, in Westminster Abbey and in the Inns of Court in London.
+Since the 1990s, Margaret has focused on Botanical Illustration and has had work hung in many exhibitions and galleries.
 Her training in the detailed and precise work of heraldry and illumination is reflected in Margaret’s botanical illustrations.

-“My love of painting began at an early age, as I stood fascinated beside my sign writer grandfather as he painted and then so magically applied gold leaf to his work.
-This sparked my interest in historical methods and materials, in particular those of the medieval painters and illuminators, and the renaissance and Dutch masters.
+“My love of painting began at an early age, as I stood beside grandfather, who was a sign writer, and was fascinated as he painted and then so magically applied gold leaf to his work.
+This sparked my interest in historical methods and materials, in particular those of the medieval painters and illuminators, plus the renaissance and Dutch masters.

-With a love of plants and the natural world, I am now exploring combining the methods and materials of my early studies in heraldry and illumination with my botanical work.
+With a love of plants and the natural world, I am now exploring the combination of the methods and materials of my early studies in heraldry and illumination with my botanical work.